 There are three main commercial farming systems for the rearing of turkeys; indoor, pole-barns and free-range (including organic).
-In 2012, around 18 million turkeys were reared in the UK for meat.
+In 2017, around 14 million turkeys were slaughtered in the UK for meat.

 In standard indoor production systems turkeys are reared on the floor of large, purpose-built sheds or converted farm buildings.
-Up to 25,000 birds may be housed in one building and, aside from feeders and drinkers the sheds are often barren.
+Up to 25,000 birds may be housed in one building.
 The birds are given few opportunities to express natural behaviours such as perching and foraging.

-About 90 per cent of turkeys in the UK are reared in standard indoor production systems.
-However, some indoor systems may provide more space, environmental enrichment and natural daylight through windows for turkeys.
+The majority of turkeys in the UK are reared in standard indoor production systems.
+However, some indoor systems may provide more space, more environmental enrichment and natural daylight through windows for turkeys.

-In ‘pole-barns’ the upper part of the house walls are open, allowing in natural light and air, but the environment may still be quite barren.
+In ‘pole-barns’ the upper part of the house walls are open, allowing in natural light and air, but the birds may still have few opportunities to express natural behaviours.

 Free-range and organic